caraya/xml-workflow/markdown-source/schema.md

 ```
 Now that we have defined our elements, we'll define the core structure of the document by defining the structure of the `book` element.

-After all the work we've done defininf the content the definition of book is almost anticlimatic.
-We define the `book` element as the sequence of exactly 1 `metadata` element and 1 or more `section` elements.
+After all the work we've done defining the content the definition of book is almost anticlimatic.
+We define the `book` element as the sequence of 0 or  1 `metadata` element and 1 or more `section` elements.

 As with all our elements we add `class` and `ID` from our genericPropertiesGroup.